 Comprehensive Rapid Assessment Survey (RAS) results from twelve consecutive years (2007-2018) showed a much slower tree establishment rate than what was predicted in the LORP FEIR.
 Successful recruitment events occurred on average at 6 locations per mile on the upper half of the LORP and less than one successful establishment site per mile along the lower half of the LORP (LADWP and County of Inyo 2019: 7-1).
 Rather than an increase in trees in response to LORP implementation, mapping efforts in 2018 show a decline in riparian trees from 449 acres in 2000 to 190 acres in 2017.
+Due to more refined mapping techniques in 2017, this decline is likely a liberal estimate of the acreage of tree loss.
+Regardless, this trend is the opposite direction that was predicted in planning documents.
 This decrease in trees is outpacing the rate of successful recruitment events and indicates a decline in woody riparian trees following the implementation of the LORP.
-The LORP Scientific Team has experimented with the timing of seasonal habitat flows, with reduced livestock grazing intensities in riparian zones (based on the assumption that decreased herbivory would facilitate woody recruitment), and with limited willow tree plantings.
+The LORP Scientific Team has experimented with the timing of seasonal habitat flows, with reduced livestock grazing intensities in riparian zones (based on the assumption that grazing might limit woody recruitment), and with limited willow tree plantings.
 None of these efforts have proven successful in reaching the additional 854 acres of riparian forest predicted in the LORP FEIR.
 The aim to establish 854 acres of additional riparian forest from LORP implementation is proving to be improbable if LORP activities continue to be limited to passive management of flows and livestock grazing.
 Active restoration of riparian vegetation in the southwest has increasingly implemented deep-planting techniques that connect the root ball of the plant to the capillary fringe of the water table minimizing or reducing the need for irrigation.
 The County would support a pilot project in areas where tree recruitment has been successful to test the efficacy of these methods in increasing tree cover on the LORP.